-  The Pediatric Brain Tumor Research Initiative was established in 2016 through the efforts of the Chad Carr family and a few dedicated volunteers who, along with U-M leadership, envisioned what it would take to make U-M a leader in the care, treatment and cure of pediatric brain tumors, especially DIPG.
+The Pediatric Brain Tumor Research Initiative was established in 2016 through the efforts of the Chad Carr family and a few dedicated volunteers who, along with Michigan Medicine leadership, envisioned what it would take to make Michigan Medicine a leader in the care, treatment and cure of pediatric brain tumors, especially DIPG.

-The first major gift establishing a concerted pediatric brain tumor research endeavor at U-M came in early 2015, and the initiative’s first two projects were funded in 2016.
+The first major gift establishing a concerted pediatric brain tumor research endeavor at Michigan Medicine came in early 2015, and the initiative’s first two projects were funded in 2016.

 In 2017, the endeavor picked up speed with the formal introduction of the annual Proof of Principal Research Collaboration (P3RC) Award.
 Six projects were funded in 2017, with a focus on DIPG research in the areas of drug delivery, device deployment, clinical trials, cellular therapy and immunotherapeutics.

 Michigan Medicine – through collaborative efforts led by C.S.
-Mott Children’s Hospital and the Comprehensive Cancer Center – aims to significantly expand clinical and research capacity and build on its solid foundation to become a national center of excellence for pediatric brain cancer by 2021.
+Mott Children’s Hospital and the Rogel Cancer Center – has significantly expanded its clinical and research capacity, establishing the Chad Carr Pediatric Brain Tumor Center as a national center of excellence for pediatric brain cancer.

-To pool diverse ideas and knowledge, break traditional boundaries and solve these diseases, U-M will leverage the breadth and depth of expertise across the university — from the departments of pediatrics, radiology and neurosurgery, radiation oncology, genetics and pathology to U-M leaders in engineering and public health.
+To pool diverse ideas and knowledge, break traditional boundaries and solve these diseases, Michigan Medicine will leverage the breadth and depth of expertise across the university — from the departments of pediatrics, radiology and neurosurgery, radiation oncology, genetics and pathology to leaders in engineering and public health.